dave-code-ruiz/fermax_meet_me_mqtt_homeassistant/README.md

     }
 ```

-Create new binary_sensor in Homeassistant:
+Create new binary_sensor in Homeassistant, ip 192.168.x.x is Milo 1L Ip:

 ```
 mqtt: